sphinx-doc/sphinx/Doc-26/library/csv.rst

 Reader objects have the following public attributes:

-.. attribute:: csv reader.dialect
+.. attribute:: csvreader.dialect

    A read-only description of the dialect in use by the parser.

-.. attribute:: csv reader.line_num
+.. attribute:: csvreader.line_num

    The number of lines read from the source iterator.
 This is not the same as the number of records returned, as records can span multiple lines.